jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/fifth-month/MinutesForMeetingForWorshipForBusiness.md

       Finance Committee Meeting, the graphic "Then vs. Now" graph, the "Now" income graph now is bigger.
 Utilities bill is now down from the prior month, new systems are partly $158.56.
-The bulk of the meeting by the assistance request by Quetzol and Calliope at Young Friends Camp and FGC, asked for travel assistance.
+The bulk of the meeting by the assistance request by Quetzal and Caliope at Young Friends Camp and FGC, asked for travel assistance.
 Committee decided that the little extra cushion $875 travel budget, $30 per child per event for $120 so that is what the committee.
 Meeting appreciated that the committee took